RokasDan/8-Bit-Tron/README.md

 Check out the [video example of the instrument](https://www.youtube.com/watch?v=ulqRqfumAS0).

-## Instructions

-To try out the program, you will need to have Pure Data extended installed on your system.
-Once you have installed it, launch "The 8 Bit Tron (MAIN PATCH).pd".
+To try out the 8-Bit-Tron instrument, follow these steps:

-You can download Pure Data Extended [here](https://puredata.info/downloads/pd-extended).
+1. Download and install Pure Data Extended from the [official website](https://puredata.info/downloads/pd-extended).
+2. Launch the `8 Bit Tron (MAIN PATCH).pd` file from the downloaded files.

+That's it!
+You should now be able to use the 8-Bit-Tron instrument.
+If you have any questions or feedback, feel free to reach out.
+If you would like to read more about this instrument, please visit my [website](https://rokasdanevicius.com/BitTron).